luboganev/luboganev.github.io/about.md

 # _Personal skills and competences_

 The following list is focused on skills and competences I currently use on daily basis.
-It doesn't represent an exhaustive list of all my skills I have acumulated throughout my whole career.
+Throughout my whole career I have accumulated many other additional skills not mentioned here for the sake of focus.

 **Languages:** Kotlin, Java\
 **Mobile:** Android SDK, Jetpack Compose, Firebase, Play Services, Sentry\